blat-blatnik/Pictomage/README.md

 1. You need to download and install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).
 2. When you need to select which components to install, make sure `Desktop development with C++` is ticked.
-3. Open up `Game.sln` in Visual Studio and click the run button at the top.
+3. Open up `Pictomage.sln` in Visual Studio and click the run button at the top.